paddo/mcp-code-wrapper/README.md

 ✅ Generated wrappers for 2 MCP servers
 📁 Output: /path/to/project/.mcp-wrappers/

-💾 Created backup: .mcp.json.backup
+🔕 Disabled 2 MCP servers in .mcp.json
-🔕 Disabled 2 MCP servers
+🔕 Disabled MCPs in settings.local.json
    MCPs stay in .mcp.json for executor reference Restore with: npx mcp-code-wrapper --restore